jpspadaro/jpspadaro.github.io/development.md

 Python is a kind of weird langauge...not [brainf\*ck](https://en.wikipedia.org/wiki/Brainfuck) level weird, but weird and wonderful.
 It really lends itself to getting out of the way, and lets the discipline fall in the programmers lap.
 The [Zen of Python](https://www.python.org/dev/peps/pep-0020/) sums it up a lot.
 ### Heroku
 #### Butterknife
-A Python library for webscraping building off of BeautifulSoup. find it [here.](https://github.com/jpspadaro/butterknife)
+A Python library for webscraping building off of BeautifulSoup.
+Find it [here.](https://github.com/jpspadaro/butterknife)

 #### Places Dark
 [Places Dark](https://places-dark.herokuapp.com/) is a procedurally generated text-adventure I've been playing with.
 I doubt it'll be a polished final product ever, but it's fun to tinker with and expand.
 It's my first foray into working with Heroku and DJango.